squats for elderly

 Using the arms of a chair, using sticks or using the back of a chair are all great ways of making squats a little bit easier to do.

 It's normal to feel a bit of pain in an arthritic joint when you exercise.
-Try to adapt the movement the minimise that discomfort you might feel.
+Try to adapt the movement to minimise that discomfort you might feel.
+You can do this by:

 Get squatting if you want to build up your strength and muscle mass.